-Re-measurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the Ind AS Balance Sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
+Re-measurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the actual part the actual part of the asset set of the defined benefit liability), are recognised immediately in the Ind AS Balance Sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
 Re-measurements are not reclassified to profit or loss in subsequent periods.